-Quick Note: Items on this screen are selectable at any speed.
+Quick Note: It Note: Items on this screen are selectable at any speed.
 Cancel Route Touch this button to cancel the current route.
 Emergency Touch this button to find hospitals and police stations close to your vehicle's location.
 The system may display up to 25 locations.
-Favorite This feature stores your home location and up Destinations to five address book entries.
+Favorite This feature stores your home location and up to five Destinations address book entries.
 To set an entry, touch a preset button, and then follow the screen prompts.
 The system displays the icon and name associated with the location.

-Quick Note: Items on this screen are selectable at any speed.
-Find Nearest POI Select up to five different points of interest (POI) favorites that you can search for while your vehicle is moving.
-You can change these categories at any time but the default categories are: • Gas Station • ATM • Restaurant • Accommodations • Parking Garage When you select a category, the system displays a list in order of distance from your vehicle's location.
+Find Nearest Select up to five different points of interest (POI) POI favorites that you can search for while your vehicle is moving.
+You can change these categories at any time but the default categories are: • Gas Station • ATM • Restaurant • Accommodations Parking Garage When you select a category, the system displays a list in order of distance from your vehicle's location.
 The Quick POI search range automatically increases to a 50 mile (80 km) radius if no point of interest is found within the default 25 mile (40 km) radius.
-You also have the option to select List All Categories, which displays a list of all Previous categories.
-Touch this button to select one of your Destination previous destinations.
-Address Book Touch this button to set an entry in your address book as your destination.
+You also have the option to select List All Categories, Previous which displays a list of all categories.
+Destination Touch this button to select one of your previous destinations.
+Address Book Address Dook Touch this button to set an entry in your address book as your destination.

-Standard Note: Items on this screen are selectable only when your vehicle is moving at speeds slower than 5 mph (8 km/h).
+Standard Note: Items on this screen are selectable only when your vehicle is mov ing at speeds slower than 5 mph (8 km/h).
 Address Book You can store up to 25 entries, which you can use as destinations, waypoints and areas to avoid.
 You can sort the entries alphabetically, by date or icon.
-Previous You can store up to 20 recently used Destination destinations and waypoints.
+Previous You can store up to 20 recently used destinations and Destination waypoints.
 Duplicate entries do not appear in the list.
 Adding a new entry deletes the oldest one from the list.
-Phone Number Touch this button to search for a destination using the phone number of a saved point of interest or address book entry.
+Phone Touch this button to search for a destination using Number the phone number of a saved point of interest or address book entry.
 Use the keypad on the screen to enter the phone number. Мар Touch this button to select a point on the map as a destination or waypoint by using the map cursor.